thndrbrrr/pragnastic/README.md

 C:\...> notepad %HOMEPATH%\AppData\Local\PragNAStic\pragnastic-conf.bat
 ```

-All Windows scripts read what they need to know from this very config file `%HOMEPATH%\AppData\Local\PragNAStic\pragnastic-config.bat`, which, when copied from the repository, looks like this:
+All Windows scripts read what they need to know from this very config file `%HOMEPATH%\AppData\Local\PragNAStic\pragnastic-conf.bat`, which, when copied from the repository, looks like this:

 ```
 @ECHO OFF